How to leverage the Net Promoter Score

-Define and prioritise the outcomes that really matter, focus on the pain points and customer satisfaction issues that have the highest financial value.
+Define and prioritise the outcomes that really matter, focus on the pain points and customer experience issues that have the highest financial value.
 Analyse your satisfied and dissatisfied customers over time.

-Assign a Chief Customer Officer to champion the customer journey across different teams within the business.
+Assign a Chief Customer Officer to champion the customer advocacy and loyalty across different teams within the business.

 Acknowledge early wins and share them with relevant stakeholders to demonstrate that your programme delivers value.

 As many as 96 per cent of unhappy customers don’t actually complain directly to the offending company, and 91 per cent of those will simply leave and never come back.
 When you’re not succeeding, most of the time you won’t even know.

 Don’t panic if you’re getting bad feedback—it’s normal, even for successful companies.
 The important part is what you do about it, and how quickly you action it.

 What does a loyal customer look like?
 A loyal customer values your product and services; would recommend your brand to their friends and family; and are loyal to your company.
 This means that their lifetime value will be high and cost you less to serve.